awatson1978/e2e/README.md

     --local         Run the tests against a local selenium server.

     --browsers      List of browsers to launch.
 Defaults to all browsers listed in `config.js`.
 You can also list individual browsers like
                     this: `--browsers=chrome,firefox`, or you can add your custom list to `exports.browserLists` in `config.js`.

     --concurrency   Maximum number of browsers to launch at the same time.
 The default is what we have on our SauceLabs account.

+  Examples:
+    meteor-e2e --local --browsers=firefox

 ```

 ## Test Authoring